snyk/cli/README.md

 Use one of [our integrations](#install-as-a-part-of-a-snyk-cli-integration) to stay secure.

-You can authorize Snyk CLI in your CI/CD programatically:
+You can authorize Snyk CLI in your CI/CD programmatically:

 ```bash
 # Using a SNYK_TOKEN envvar (preferred)